Tips for using the Keyword field in Explore Historical Images

 Tips

-• Each book of images includes a cover with important information.
-The cover can have a title, volume, creator, place, and dates.
-When you search, try to use keywords that you think would appear on this cover.
+• Some images come from books.
+A book cover can have a title, volume, creator, place, and date.
+When you search, try to use keywords that could appear on the cover.

 • In some cases, it is helpful to use a name as a keyword.
-Enter a last name and a first initial.
-Some books have family names on the cover.
+Try a last name and a first initial.

 • In general, the name of a place is your most effective keyword.